In Giant Virus Genes, Hints About Their Mysterious Origin

 Koonin and his co-authors propose the four new species are a subfamily of the Mimiviruses, dubbing them the Klosneuviruses.
 (There are now three other families of giant viruses as well.)
 And don't worry about getting sick from one of these guys, at least if you're a human.
 "As far as we know, for the time being, giant viruses only make tiny little creatures sick, like amoebas," Koonin says.

 As for the mysterious origins of giant viruses, they found some hints in the genes of the newly discovered Klosneuviruses.
-After sequencing their genes, Koonin and his colleagues found a surprisingly large number that are involved in copying DNA.
+After sequencing their genes, Koonin and his colleagues found a surprisingly large number that are involved in making proteins, in addition to some for copying DNA.

-Viruses aren't supposed to have those kinds of genes, especially not such a comprehensive set of them, because they aren't capable of multiplying themselves.
-It's one reason why they're usually so small, because instead of carrying around all the genetic machinery for replication, they just hijack the machinery of their host cells to replicate.
+Viruses aren't supposed to have those kinds of genes, especially not such a comprehensive set of them, because they aren't capable of doing those things themselves.
+It's one reason why they're usually so small, because instead of carrying around all the genetic machinery for replication, they just hijack the machinery of their host cells.

 But if viruses can't reproduce on their own, then what's the point of carrying around a bunch of genetic baggage?